Welcome to Rock County's Small Business and Non-Profit COVID-19 Funding Portal.

 Assistance Providers and Advisors

 The COVID-19 Grant Program (CGP), which was launched fall 2021, is funded through the American Rescue Plan Act, and its rules are in accordance with federal guidelines.
 The maximum CGP award is capped at $10,000 per applicant; and the actual grant amount will be equal to the demonstrated amount of economic losses attributed to the pandemic.
 For example, if the documentation shows an economic loss of $800 dollars, compared to business operations pre-COVID, an applicant would be eligible for an $800 grant.
-If the documentation shows a $7,500 economic loss, comparing pre-COVID to its current operations, then an application would be eligible for a grant in the amount of $7,500.
+If the documentation shows a $7,500 economic loss, comparing pre-COVID to its current operations, then an applicant would be eligible for a grant in the amount of $7,500.
 In any event, the maximum grant award per applicant will not exceed $10,000.

 Meanwhile, the COVID-19 Emergency Small Business Loan Fund (SBLF) - which was originally released in spring 2020 and subsequently modified later that year - is funded through the countywide sales and use tax.
 Eligibility is primarily determined by an applicant's ability to document a 25% decline (or greater) in revenue / sales (income) due to the pandemic.
 Maximum loan amounts are capped $20,00, with interest rates up to two percent and terms not to exceed five years.

 As a condition of receiving CGP funding, businesses/organizations agree to work with the University of Wisconsin Small Business Development Center(s) and/or their contracted designated service provider(s).
 While the scope of this work is designed to primarily address the applicant's post-COVID related business development, disaster preparedness and/or sustainability planning - these TBD services (which will be provided free of charge) may include any combination of coaching, mentoring, training, business plan development, etc.